Rei-SwitchBot/faq/en-us/Remote.md

 1. Make sure you have the latest version of the SwitchBot App.

 2. When you see an update notice in the SwitchBot App, please update within Bluetooth range.
-If you are not notified of an update and would like a new firmware, please log in to the SwitchBot App → Profile → Help&Feedback→Feedback→Creare a new ticket.

 3. Restart the SwitchBot App.